 Roughan & O’Donovan assisted lead designer, Santiago Calatrava, with the civil structural engineering aspects of the bridge design and undertook the Category III check.

-The bridge spans 40m across the River Liffey and carries both pedestrian and vehicular traffic, 2 lanes in both directions.
+The bridge spans 40m across the River Liffey and carries both pedestrian and vehicular traffic, two lanes in both directions.

 It is a composite steel and concrete deck suspended from a striking pair of inclined outwards, curved in plan, tied steel arches by high tensile steel cables.